 Sustainable wood supply

-The raw material from the forest helps us to replace finite resources with renewable materials and transition to a sustainable society.
-But in order for the forest to suffice, we must manage and use it responsibly.
+The raw material from the forest is a must for replacing finite resources with renewable materials and moving towards a circular, sustainable society.
+But to ensure that forests can provide this in the long-term and remain healthy, we need to manage and use them responsibly.

 Purchasing according to standards

 More than three quarters of the wood raw material used by Swedish industries comes from Swedish forests.
 BillerudKorsnäs has procedures and guidelines to avoid wood being purchased from illegal felling operations, from forests with high preservation values, from regions with serious social conflicts and where felling leads to deforestation.

 Swedish and European laws and regulations for forestry are a minimum standard for BillerudKorsnäs.
 We are certified by the FSC® and PEFC certification systems and the wood is sourced in accordance with FSC and PEFC requirements for controlled wood.
 Our certificates and our forest management directive are available here.

 All wood entering BillerudKorsnäs is either delivered as certified wood, controlled wood or is subject to BillerudKorsnäs’ own control system.